-The shipping density is derived from the paths of mobile data points of a sample of commercial vessels (about 11% of the world fleet) counted over a year on a grid of 1 square kilometer cells.
-It is not weighted by ship size and is not necessarily fully representative of all commercial activity.
+The shipping density is derived from the Automatic Identification System (AIS) of a sample of commercial vessels between 2015 and 2021.
+It is not weighted by ship size nor fully representative of all commercial activity.
 Even if maritime transportation has experienced remarkable improvements in its safety and reliability, maritime routes are still hindered by dominant winds, currents, and general weather patterns.
-The North Atlantic and the North Pacific (50 to 60 degrees north) are subject to heavy wave activity during the winter that sometimes impairs navigation, and may cause ships to follow routes at lower latitudes, thereby increasing route lengths.
+The North Atlantic and the North Pacific (50 to 60 degrees north) are subject to heavy wave activity during the winter that sometimes impairs navigation and may cause ships to follow routes at lower latitudes, thereby increasing route lengths.
 During the summer monsoon season (April to October), navigation may become more hazardous on the Indian Ocean and the South China Sea.

 - Interior (Fluvial) Waterways.
 Fluvial transportation is well suited to transport bulk cargo, has low costs, and limited environmental externalities.
-Industrial countries with large waterway systems such as the Volga, the St. Lawrence / Great Lakes, the Mississippi, and the Rhine rely in part on fluvial transport.
-All these networks have a tree-like structure that has been broken by the construction of canals linking different tributaries.
-Domains of inland navigation in North America, Europe, and China are not equivalent in terms of ship sizes implying different operational characteristics.
+Industrial countries with large waterway systems, such as the Volga, the St. Lawrence / Great Lakes, the Mississippi, and the Rhine, rely partly on fluvial transport.
+All these networks have a tree-like structure broken by the construction of canals linking different tributaries.
+Domains of inland navigation in North America, Europe, and China are not equivalent in terms of ship sizes, implying different operational characteristics.
 Most waterways are solely used for bulk cargo.
 However, inland integration with maritime shipping is emerging with container barge services, especially in Western Europe.
-Growth and diversification of activities on Chinese waterways have also been a dominant trend as China integrated into the global economy and as the growth of its domestic economy.
+Growth and diversification of activities on Chinese waterways have also been a dominant trend as China integrated into the global economy and as its domestic economy grew.

 - Transcontinental Waterways.
-Seaborne trade has experienced strong growth, which is linked with the reliance on energy, minerals, and agricultural products trades.
+Seaborne trade has experienced strong growth, linked with reliance on energy, minerals, and agricultural products.
 These trades rely on economies of scale and are carried by large maritime companies.
 A division of labor and capital in the maritime industry has emerged, with markets, technology, and capital provided by developed economies and labor by developing economies.